Harassment of journalists: SC takes suo motu, hearing tomorrow

 The court also issued notice to the Pakistan Electronic Media Regulatory Authority (Pemra) through its chairman on complaints that journalists were not allowed to work freely and pursue their careers.

-“[The Pemra chairman] is directed to submit his written response disclosing action taken against the media houses/television channels which resort to such tactics,” the order read.
+“[The Pemra chairman] is directed to submit his written response disclosing action taken against the media houses/television channels which resort to such tactics,” the order read.-- Agencies